groundwork-dev/groundwork-tree/README.md

 ## Requirements

 - Child nodes should be able to be created “on enter” of a text input as seen in the example video.
 - The component should be capable of accepting a default value as a prop.
-Example default data structure, (but please design however you see fit):
+Example default data structure shown in [the assessment document](https://bestquote.notion.site/Fullstack-Software-Engineer-Assessments-a0b4e26008284491bbfc7562d5f59b8c), (but please design however you see fit):
 - Hosted publicly on Github Pages.
 See directions below.

 ## Deploying to Github Pages